nsantini/nsantini.github.io/_posts/2025-01-24-i-am-not-a-writer.md

 date: 2025-01-24 18:05 +1300
 ---

 No, I am not a writer.
-For many years u fantasised about the idea of bro g one though.
+For many years I fantasised about the idea of being one though.
 I read books and many articles about the art of writing.
 But that didn’t make me one.

 I tried to do some writing all those years.
 But all I got were drafts of ideas that I could never take to competition.